ams/cadr4/README.md

 ## Organization

   - ttl: contains all the ICs that are used by the CADR.

-    Specifically, 74s are in sn74.vhd.
+	* sn74: 74xx logic.

+	* other: other ICs that do not fall into above categories.

+	* unsorted: contains skeletons directly translated from the schematics; these are to be deleted / merged at some point.

   - cadr4.vhd: contains a exact transliteration of the original CADR schematics, with a testbench that is capable of running it in cadr4_tb.vhd.

 New documentation should be written in Markdown.
 At some point this should be migrated back into the [Lisp Machine